canyoupleasecreateanaccount/pycamel/README.rst

     CamelConfig(host='https://localhost/')

-This host will be used as a main project url.
+This host will be used as the main project url.

 For example, if you have a lot of services in your infrastructure

     - data-service
     - image-service

-All of them will have same host, but different path according to service and their api versions
+all of them will have the same host, but different paths according to the services and their api versions

     - http://localhost/data-service/v1/
     - http://localhost/image-service/v1/
     - http://localhost/image-service/v2/

-We recommend you create for each service separate sub folder under tests folder and init their API maker
+We recommend you to create a separate sub folder for each service under the tests folder and init API maker for them

 ``tests/data_service/conftest.py``